 - how to apply GIS to create apps

 Because this is a course in the Sustainability Studies program, the majority of our GIS applications will focus on environmental and social questions.
-However, students will have the opportunity to develop their own GIS projects, so students from all fields are welcome in the course.
+However, students will have the opportunity to develop their own GIS projects, so students from all majors are welcome in the course.

 As an example of how GIS works, consider the following image: